MultiMUD/clojure-lanterna/docs/4-reference.markdown

 * `:resize-listener` - A function to call when the terminal is resized.
 This function should take two parameters: the new number of columns, and the new number of rows.
+*

-The `:rows`, `:cols`, and `:charset` options are really just a suggestion!
+The `:rows`, `:cols`, `:font`, `:font-size`, `:palette` and `:charset` options are really just a suggestion!

-The text-based terminals will ignore rows and columns and will be the size of the user's window.
+The text-based terminals will ignore rows, columns, fonts and palettes.
+They will be determined by the user's terminal window.

-The Swing terminal will start out at this size but can be resized later by the user, and will ignore the charset entirely.
+The Swing terminal will start out at the given size but can be resized later by the user, and will ignore the charset entirely.

 God only know what Cygwin will do.